rsyslog/rsyslog/source/configuration/modules/omfile.rst

    "integer", "0", "no", "``$OMFileZipLevel``"

-If greater 0, turns on gzip compression of the output file.
+If greater than 0, turns on gzip compression of the output file.
 The higher the number, the better the compression, but also the more CPU is required for zipping.